NCAS-CMS/cms-website/pages/puma2.md

   It should return one of the login nodes, e.g. ```ln01```.
   If it returns a message like ```[WARN] ln03: (ssh failed)``` then something has gone wrong with the ssh setup.

-#### iv.
+#### v.
 (Optional) Configure access to JASMIN

 If you want to be able to submit jobs to JASMIN, e.g. for [data migration to JDMA](https://cms.ncas.ac.uk/unified-model/jdma), you need to set up ssh access.

-This assumes you already had JASMIN access on old PUMA.
+These instructions assume you already had JASMIN access on PUMA.
+If you are doing this for the first time, follow [these instructions](https://cms.ncas.ac.uk/unified-model/jdma#setup-connection-to-jasmin-sci-nodes).

 * Edit your ```.ssh/config``` file and replace ```login1``` with ```login2```, e.g.
   ````